-Watch this page for the most up-to-date fire ban information for the city of Calgary.
-The Calgary Fire Department will post fire bans and fire advisories here when they are in effect.
+Watch this page for the most up-to-date fire ban and advisory information for Calgary.
+We will post fire bans and fire advisories here when they are in effect.

-NOTE: Every town or city in Alberta may have slightly different legislation or bylaws for fire bans.
-It is important to read the details of a fire ban carefully and to contact the city, town or Fire Department that issued the fire ban if you have any questions or concerns.
+Every town, city, as well as forest areas in Alberta may have different legislation or bylaws for fire bans.
+It is important to read the details of a fire ban carefully and contact the city, town or Fire Department that issued the fire ban if you have any questions or concerns.
 For information on fire bans in Alberta, please visit AlbertaFireBans.ca

 Contact 311 for more information on fire bans, advisories and permits.